There are few sights more breathtaking and stunning to see than a blue roan horse.

 The modern Percheron was used by the British Army during the First World War to pull the guns due to their strength and calm nature.

 The Percheron is famed for it’s muscular stature, good temperament, and versatility.

-The blue roan is more common in the Welsh Pony and Cob (all four sections – A, B, C & D) than in some
+The blue roan is more common in the Welsh pony and cob (all four sections-A, B, C, and D) than in some other breeds of horses.

 Originating in Wales, early types of Welsh ponies and cobs existed before 1600 BC, although it is thought that, like the Standardbred, they were influenced by Morgan and Hackney horses.